19 Plants That Repel Bugs

 You can cut and crush the flowers and leaves to release their scent or make a homemade insect spray by boiling marigolds in water and straining the mixture.

-In addition to their bug-repelling properties, marigolds are easy to care for and bloom for an extended period of time.
+In addition to their bug-repelling properties, marigolds are easy to care for and bloom for an extended period.

 They are also a popular companion plant for vegetables like tomatoes and peppers, as they are thought to improve soil health and attract beneficial insects like ladybugs.